 properties.
 This will decrease their available sizes on the page:

-The react-pdf library offers various components we can display in our generated PDF.
-Let’s discuss and demonstrate these components now.
+The react-pdf library offers a variety of components we can display in our generated PDF.
+In this section, we’ll discuss and demonstrate some of these components.

 We can display anchor links using the Link